python-microscope/microscope/doc/architecture/device-server.rst

 Pyro configuration
 ------------------

-Pyro4 configuration is the singleton :obj:`Pyro4.config`.
-If there's any special configuration wanted, this can be done on the `device-server` configuration file:
+Pyro4 configuration is the singleton ``Pyro4.config``.
+If there's any special configuration wanted, this can be done on the ``device-server`` configuration file:

 .. code-block:: python